Located on the Columbia River, just a few miles from the Pacific Ocean, Astoria is the oldest American settlement west of the Rockies.

-I am so glad we got to discover this amazing town, and especially the deluxe KOA campground.
-We will definitely be back – and next time you can be sure I am ordering room service, er, make that, trailer service.
+I am so glad we got to discover this amazing town, especially the deluxe KOA campground.
+We will definitely be back.
+However, next time I am definitely ordering room service, or rather, trailer service.

 Have you ever been to Astoria?
 Let me know your thoughts in the comments below.